kkphoenixgx/Programming-Classes/Docker/Managing Containers and Images.md

 And, you can remmove a image by running `docker rmi <imageNames>`, also separeted by spaces.
 However, you can only delete images that are not being used by any container.

 Futhermore, if you want to delete all images, you have to use `docker image prune`

+if you want to completelly delete all your containers:
+`docker container prune`